-Fig. 4.
-Splitting of the boundary into intervals: (a) A triangle with a forward vertex image (grey dot) of the lower right vertex; (b) A triangle with a single transition point (white circle) from internal flow and its forward and backward image (grey dots); (c) A triangle with a saddle point (black dot), its four sepx points (grey dots), and a transition point from external flow (white square).
+Figure 4: Splitting of the boundary into intervals: (a) A triangle with a forward vertex image (grey dot) of the lower right vertex; (b) A triangle with a single transition point (white circle) from internal flow and its forward and backward image (grey dots); (c) A triangle with a saddle point (black dot), its four sepx points (grey dots), and a transition point from external flow (white square).
 Note that in most case vertices also act as external transition points.

-Figure 5 gives the algorithm for computing the edge map for a triangle without a critical point.
-The advection of vertices and transition points are done using LEM [21].
-When the triangle has a critical point (detected using [20]), the algorithm is similar except that there can be additional cuts (from separatrices) and the critical point itself can act as an interval.
+critical point (detected using [20]), the algorithm is similar except that there can be additional cuts (from separatrices) and the critical point itself can act as an interval.

-$ConstructEdgeMap(\Delta):$
+ConstructEdgeMap(Δ):

-Identify the transition points on ∂Δ. If necessary advect it forward (using ξ+) and backward (using ξ-) to find its images.
+1. Identify the transition points on $\partial \Delta$.
+If necessary advect it forward and backward to find its images.